yfaway/openhab-rules/README.md

 A set of rules for my house.

 # Prerequisites
-The following sensors, bindings, actions, and transformations need to be present and installed for the rules to work.
+The rules work with the following devices/sensors, bindings, actions, and transformations.
+They make heavy use of OpenHab's groups concept and as such are quite general.
+You don't need to have all the sensors below to make use of the rules.
+If are new to OpenHab, or interested in practical integrations, these rules can be the starting point.

 **Sensors**
 1. Chamberlain 3/4 HPS Belt Drive Garage Door Opener Built-in Wifi (LW6000WFC)